Yasmin Meakes: Rugby union career

-Clydsdale made her international rugby 7s debut in 2017.
-She played a key role for the 7s team taking home bronze in the 2018 Women's Rugby 7's World Cup.
+Meakes made her international rugby sevens debut in 2017.
+In July 2018, she was named in the squad for the 2018 Women's Rugby 7s World Cup in which Australia took home bronze.

 Rugby league career

-Clydsdale made her NRLW debut for the Sydney Roosters in the 2020 NRLW season.
+Meakes made her NRLW debut for the Sydney Roosters in the 2020 NRLW season.
 She would later go on to play in the Roosters grand final losing team to the Brisbane Broncos where she scored a try.

 On 13 November 2020, she made her State of Origin debut for New South Wales in their loss to Queensland.

 She played in the Roosters' 2021 Grand Final win over the St. George Illawarra Dragons and scored a try.

 In June 2022, she signed with the Newcastle Knights for the 2022 season.
 She made her club debut for the Knights in round 1 of the 2022 NRLW season against the Brisbane Broncos.

-On 2 October 2022, Clydsdale played in the Knights' 2022 NRLW Grand Final win over the Parramatta Eels, scoring a try in the Knights' 32-12 victory.
+On 2 October 2022, Meakes played in the Knights' 2022 NRLW Grand Final win over the Parramatta Eels, scoring a try in the Knights' 32-12 victory.

 In April 2023, she re-signed with the Knights on a contract until the end of 2025.